ShreyNagda/Xylophone/README.md

 # Xylophone 🎹

-This is a simple music instrument built using Flutter SDK.
+This is a simple xylophone built using Flutter SDK.
 The seven music are fed into the assets of the app.

 Flutter packages used: